Patients' views and experiences with care are central to assess and improve the quality of healthcare and services, responding to patients' needs.

 For SCAPE-2, adult patients with a cancer diagnosis (any type of cancer), who received inpatient or outpatient care between January 1 and June 30, 2021 in four hospitals in the French-speaking region of Switzerland and in four hospitals in the German-speaking Switzerland.

-For SCAPE-CH, adult patients with a cancer diagnosis (any type of cancer), who received inpatient or outpatient care between January 1 and June 30, 2023 in one of the participating hospitals in the three linguistic regions of Switzerland.
+For SCAPE-CH, adult patients with a cancer diagnosis (any type of cancer), who received inpatient or outpatient care between January 1 and June 30, 2023 in one of the participating oncology centers in the three linguistic regions of Switzerland.

-Individuals are identified from the hospital administrative databases; 900 individuals are randomly selected per hospital and invited to complete the questionnaire.
+Individuals are identified from the oncology center administrative databases; 900 individuals are randomly selected per center and invited to complete the questionnaire.

 Overall, patient experiences of care were positive with respect to diagnostic tests, contacts with the nurse specialist, operations, and care received during hospitalization and outpatient treatment.
 Experiences were less positive with regard to written information received at diagnosis, information on side-effects of treatment, psychosocial and financial impacts of cancer, support after treatment and loved ones’ involvement.

 SCAPE-1, SCAPE-2, and SCAPE-CH surveys were conducted jointly by the Department of Epidemiology and Health Systems (DESS) at Unisanté and the Institute of Higher Education and Research in Healthcare (IUFRS).